dhis2/transifex-ci/README.md

 The script also relies on the following being set as env vars:

 - $TXTOKEN : API token for transifex
+- $GITHUB_USER : guthub user name
+- $GITHUB_PASSWORD : guthub password
-- $GHTOKEN : Access token for guthub
+- $GITHUB_TOKEN : Access token for guthub (not 100% sure we need this!)

 ## Script